leios/gpu-handbook/src/content/abstractions.md

 At this point in time, I have introduced two separate abstractions for GPU computing: broadcasting and kernels.
 I have discussed several core benefits of both, but acknowledge that neither one is common outside of specific circles.
-On the other hand, nearly everyone knows about loops.
+There is yet another abstraction commonly used for GPU programming.
+One that everyone knows (and many people love).
 They are one of the first things people learn how to do in any new programming language and are essential tools for almost any workflow.
+Yes, I'm talking about loops.

-On paper, they look like perfect abstractions for parallel computing.
+On paper, loops look like perfect abstractions for parallel computing.
 After all, they iterate through a list.
 It should be entirely possible to distribute that work to multiple cores, so that (for instance) core 1 handles iteration 1 and core 4 handles iteration 4.
 In fact, this is precisely what loop vectorization is, and there are plenty of GPU libraries that use loop vectorization for various GPU backends.

-With all that said, I've never found them to be intuitive abstractions for parallel processing.
+With all that said, I've never found them to be intuitive abstractions for parallel programming.
 I have always had trouble precisely explaining why this is the case, but let me try.
 Here is a parallel `for` loop in Julia: